jdossgollin/2018-paraguay-floods/README.md

 ## Running

-We created a `Makefile` to simplify setup and running.
 First, download this repository as a `.zip` and unzip it or use `git clone`.
 Next, and __only the first time you are working with this program__ run `make setup`.
 This will use `conda` to install all required python packages in a `conda` environment called `pyfloods`.